 The Shell Case has the single driving ambition to advocate the fantastic hobby of wargaming in all its many and varied forms.
 To be passionate, yet impartial and utterly committed to the furthering of the hobby for wargamers and to share and extoll the amazing games and models in our ever-growing community .

-In time the site has changed and grown and now has a growing team of writers each bringing their own unique experiences and passions to the mix making The Shell Case a home for any wargamer that stops by.
+In time the site has changed and grown and now has a growing group of contributors each bringing their own unique experiences and passions to the mix making The Shell Case a home for any wargamer that stops by.

 Phil – Founder & Editor